Our verdict

 Internal comfort

-Like a coconut, the oz / 425g is hard on the outside but soft on the inside.
+Like a coconut, the Who should NOT buy is hard on the outside but soft on the inside.
 Beyond protective leather overlays and the waterproof lining is a luxuriously cushy interior that boasts generous padding, especially at the heel counter.
 As such, the boot feels very comfortable from the moment we put it on till the end of even the most grueling treks.

 Tongue padding

-Using our caliper, we found the oz / 425g's tongue to be slightly less padded than our current lab average at 10.5 mm thick.
+Using our caliper, we found the Who should NOT buy's tongue to be slightly less padded than our current lab average at 10.5 mm thick.
 This is more than enough padding to keep us comfy throughout our test hikes and effectively kept the laces from biting into our instep.

 Test results